exploratoria/exploratoria.github.io/exhibits/mathematics/plane-cutting-ellipsoid/readme.md

 \\[ \left( \frac{x}{s\_x} \right)^2 + \left( \frac{y}{s\_y} \right)^2 + \left( \frac{z}{s\_z} \right)^2 = 1 \\]

-The normal to the plane is the z-axis rotated by the two Euler angle values.
+The normal to the plane is the z-axis rotated by the two angle values.
 The plane parametrization is

 \\[ n\_x x + n\_y y + n\_z z = 0 \\]